open-orchestra/open-orchestra/app/Resources/doc/install.md

     192.168.33.10   front.openorchestra.dev
     192.168.33.10   demo.openorchestra.dev
     192.168.33.10   media.openorchestra.dev

-## Temporary Override the dns redirection for the integration server
-In the `/etc/hosts` file of your computer add the following lines:

-    10.0.1.246      demo.openorchestra.inte
-    10.0.1.246      front.openorchestra.inte
-    10.0.1.246      smartadmin.openorchestra.inte
-    10.0.1.246      echonext.openorchestra.inte
-    10.0.1.246      admin.openorchestra.inte

 ## Launch the box
 When you launch the box, it will take some time to :